Wes Hall: Finest hour

 After his first season with Queensland, Hall returned to the Caribbean to join the West Indies team in their Test series against India in 1962.
 Hall took up where he left off against the Indians two years before.
-The Indians were a better batting side than the one Hall destroyed in the sub-continent in 1960 but they were still unable to come to terms with his pace.
+The Indians were a better batting team than the one Hall destroyed in the sub-continent in 1960 but they were still unable to come to terms with his pace.
 The West Indies won the series 5 Tests to nil and Hall took 27 wickets at an average of 15.74.
 When the second Test at Sabina Park was heading towards what looked to be a tame draw on a placid pitch, Hall broke the game wide open with some "grand bowling", taking 6/49 and West Indies won the match by an innings.
 In the fourth Test at Queens Park Oval, Hall was part of a 93-run partnership for the last wicket, making 50 runs himself.
 He then scythed through the Indian top order, taking the first five wickets of the innings to have India at 30/5 at one stage, a position they could not recover from.

 Possessing a long hostile run-up to the wicket, with an equally long follow-through, Hall bowled as though he meant to take a wicket with every delivery.
 Nobody will ever forget his famous last day in the Test at Lord's when he bowled on and on, hour after hour.